DrGhonzo/Custom-industrial-control-widget/README.md

 Also this group classes were created with porpose of work in multithreading joined to a Modbus communication engine.
 ## Todo:
+  + Complete API documentation.
-  +Implement threaded modbus communications engine.
+  + Implement threaded modbus communications engine.
-  +Implement Save data in a .json file and upload data file and parse to custom widgets.
+  + Implement Save data in a .json file and upload data file and parse to custom widgets.
-  +Implement access control slot for advanced settings control access.
+  + Implement access control slot for advanced settings control access.
-  +Implement Bar gauge needle animation.
+  + Implement Bar gauge needle animation.
-  +Implement alarms settings and needle visualization.
+  + Implement alarms settings and needle visualization.

 ## Features
 ## Main Tab